Guide to Best Vitamins and Minerals for Hair Growth

 2. B Vitamins

-B vitamins help create red blood cells, which carry oxygen and nutrients to the scalp and hair follicles.
-Biotin (B7) is especially popular in hair supplements.
+The B-complex vitamins play a crucial role in creating red blood cells, which carry oxygen and nutrients to the scalp.
+Biotin (Vitamin B7) is one of the most recognized vitamins for hair growth, especially in supplements.
 For most healthy individuals, extra biotin doesn’t boost hair growth.
 However, in cases of deficiency or certain medical conditions, supplementation can help

 Sources of Vitamin B: Whole grains, eggs, nuts, leafy greens